 Term insurance is the least expensive way to purchase a substantial death benefit on a coverage amount per premium dollar basis over a specific period of time.

-Term insurance premium is based on a person’s age health, and life expectancy as determined by the insurer.
+The term insurance premium is based on a person’s age health and life expectancy as determined by the insurer.
 Premiums on a level term policy are level, meaning that they are the same through the entirety of the policy.
-When considering term insurance, you must review the actual risks you are looking to protect against or transfer and your ability to cover those risks in a time limited manner.
+When considering term insurance, you must review the actual risks you are looking to protect against or transfer and your ability to cover those risks in a time-limited manner.

-This debate falls to two things the value you perceive a term policy will provide or the performance a permanent policy that provides extensive benefits which could provide investment participation and interest.
+This debate falls to two things the value you perceive a term policy will provide or the performance a permanent policy that provides extensive benefits that could provide investment participation and interest.

 - Low premium cost

-- Typically higher death benefit amounts compared to premium cost.
+- Typically higher death benefit amounts compared to the premium cost.

 - Premiums are not typically refundable without an additional policy rider.